IBM/fabcar-blockchain-sample/README.md

 * #### Instantiate smart contract
   - On the smart contracts tab, find the smart contract from the list installed on your peers and click <b>Instantiate</b> from the overflow menu on the right side of the row.
-  - On the side panel that opens, select the channel, `channel1` to instantiate the smart contract on, and select the orderer,  `Orderer` where the channel resides.
+  - On the side panel that opens, select the channel, `mychannel` to instantiate the smart contract on, and select the orderer,  `Orderer` where the channel resides.
 Click <b>Next</b>.
   - Select the organization members to be included in the policy, which would be `org1msp`

 <br>